CA4022/CSC1109-Data-Speed-and-Scale/docs/lab6/index.md

 lab will place you in an interactive, jupyter environment with access to the full power and capabilities of a (locally simulated, of course) Spark cluster.
 The documentation here will provide some pointers and a wealth of resources for Machine Learning with Spark.
-Your goal for this lab will be to implement the program outlined [below](#the-challenges).
+Your goal for this lab will be to implement the systems outlined [below](#the-challenges).
 By combining the pointers and resources here with the expertise you have built so far you should have all the tools you need at this point to solve these big data ML problems yourself! 